robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

   - mask / mask-image / mask-border
 - Element with a `isolation` value `isolate`.
 - Element with a `contain` value of `layout`, or `paint`, or a composite value that includes either of them.

+# Explain CSS Sprites, and how you would implement them on a page or site.